 - 9. Supply, to the extent possible, information that we and/or your health care professionals and Physicians need in order to provide care. - 10.
 Follow the treatment plans and instructions for care that you have agreed on with your health care professionals and Physician. - 11.
 Tell your health care professional and Physician if you do not understand your treatment plan or what is expected of you.
-You should work with your Primary Care Provider to develop treatment goals.
+You should work with your Provider to develop treatment goals.
 If you do not follow the treatment plan, you have the right to be advised of the likely results of your decision. - 12.
 Follow all health benefit plan guidelines, provisions, policies and procedures. - 13.
 Use any emergency room only when you think you have a medical emergency.
-For all other care, you should call your Primary Care Provider. - 14.
+For all other care, you should call your Primary Care Provider or access an urgent care facility. - 14.
 When you enroll in this coverage, give all information about any other medical coverage you have.
 If, at any time, you get other medical coverage besides this coverage, you must tell us. - 15.
-Pay your monthly premium, all Deductible Amounts, Copayment amounts, or cost-sharing percentages at the time of service. - 16.
-Receive all of your health care services and supplies within the Service Area, except as specifically stated in this Contract.
+Pay your monthly premium, and all Deductible Amounts, Copayment amounts, or cost-sharing percentages.
+Copayment amounts must be paid at the time of service. - 16.
+Receive all of your health care services and supplies from Network Providers, except as specifically stated in this Contract.